dhis2/training-docs/content/tracker_use/tg_line_list.md

 ![interface](resources/images/linelist/interface1.png)

-In the Line Listing app, you currently only have one type of selection which is Line list unlike eventr reports where you can have aggregate outputs.
+In the Line Listing app, you currently only have one type of selection which is Line list unlike event reports where you can have aggregate outputs.

 *NB: We will be using the line listing app to make line lists in this session.
 Therefore, we will only be using the "Pivot" table style in event reports to produce aggregate outputs.